fluent/fluent-bit-docs/concepts/key-concepts.md

 Most of the tags are assigned manually in the configuration.
 If a tag is not specified, Fluent Bit will assign the name of the Input plugin instance from where that Event was generated from.

 {% hint style="info" %}
-The only input plugin that **don't** assign Tags is [Forward]() input.
+The only input plugin that **doesn't** assign Tags is [Forward](../pipeline/outputs/forward.md) input.
 This plugin speaks the Fluentd wire protocol called Forward where every Event already comes with a Tag associated.
 Fluent Bit will always use the incoming Tag set by the client.
 {% endhint %}

 A Tagged record must always have a Matching rule.
 To learn more about Tags and Matches check the [Routing](data-pipeline/router.md) section.